 Potential Fraud Ruining Credit

 Credit fraud is a growing concern, impacting individuals' financial health and creditworthiness.
 Understanding how fraud occurs, recognizing warning signs, and taking preventive measures can help protect your credit.
+Fraudulent activities can lead to financial losses, identity theft, and difficulties in securing loans or credit cards.
+Staying informed and proactive is key to minimizing risks.

 What is Credit Fraud?

 Credit fraud involves unauthorized access to an individual's credit information to obtain financial benefits, often resulting in financial losses and damaged credit scores.
+Criminals may use stolen personal information to make purchases, open new credit accounts, or apply for loans under someone elseās identity.

 Common Types of Credit Fraud

 - Credit Card Fraud: Unauthorized use of credit card details to make purchases or withdrawals.
+This can occur through data breaches, lost or stolen cards, or card skimming.

 Signs of Credit Fraud